PaloAltoNetworks/prisma-cloud-docs/api/descriptions/containers/get.md

 This endpoint maps to **Monitor > Compliance > Images > Deployed** in the Console UI.

+Refer to the following available options for the `fields` query parameters:
+* labels
+* externalLabels
+* cluster
+* hostname
+* image

 ### cURL Request

 Refer to the following example cURL command that retrieves a scan report for all containers: